artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

   performs.
 This makes it easier to use MySQL in different environments and to use MySQL together with other database servers.

-During installation, at the :ref:`linux-ubuntu-bionic-create-database` step, we configure the global SQL mode in a separate file, added to ``/etc/mysql/conf.d/mysqld.cnf``.
+During installation, at the :ref:`installation-ubuntu-create-database` step, we configure the global SQL mode in a separate file, added to ``/etc/mysql/conf.d/mysqld.cnf``.
 However, sometimes this step is missed, or the mode settings aren't configured properly, or you simply want an easy to